Kernel Truncated Regression Representation for Robust Subspace Clustering: The proposed subspace clustering method

-It is notable that only one pseudo-inverse operation is needed for solving the representation problems of all data points.
+Note that only one pseudo-inverse operation is needed for solving the representation problems of all data points.
 The computational complexity of calculating the optimal solutions in (\ref{eq3.9}) has decreased to $O(n^3 +mn^2)$ for $n$ data points with $m$ dimensions.

-It has been proved that, under certain condition, the coefficients over intra-subspace data points are larger than those over inter-subspace data points~\cite{Peng2015}.
-After representing the data set by the kernel matrix via (\ref{eq3.9}), we handle the errors by performing a hard thresholding operator $\mathcal{T}_\eta(\cdot)$ over $\mathbf{c}_i$, where $\mathcal{T}_\eta(\cdot)$ keeps $\eta$ largest entries in $\mathbf{c}_i$ and sets other entries as zeros like TRR, i.e.,
+It has been proved that, under certain condition, the coefficients over intra-subspace data points are larger than those over inter-subspace data points~\cite{Peng2016}.
+After representing the data set by the kernel matrix via (\ref{eq3.9}), we handle the errors by performing a hard thresholding $\mathcal{T}_\eta(\cdot)$ over $\mathbf{c}_i^*$, where $\mathcal{T}_\eta(\cdot)$ keeps $\eta$ largest entries in $\mathbf{c}_i$ and sets other entries as zeros, \textit{i.e.},

 and